-Prereq: Enrollment in the Graphic Design Graduate Program.
+Prereq: Enrollment in the Graphic Design Graduate Program or permission of instructor.

 In this advanced graduate graphic design studio led by a variety of faculty, students will be introduced to a range of research topics, methods and ideas that are predicated on learning through the process of creation.